makkcg/Omarty-Backend/omartyapis/Financial/InsertFee.md

 - Vendor ID in DB, it needs to be set only if blkPay flag is set to tell where the amount of money is going to.

+#### `Longitude`

+- Longitude of user device ID for collecting all data of user when he/she performs this action.

+#### `Longitude`

+- Latitude of user device ID for collecting all data of user when he/she performs this action.

 #### Example 1